 You absolutely need a TIG welder for working with thin gauge aluminum.
 It can also join thicker aluminum and steel.
 While some welders will choose a spool gun and a MIG welder for some projects, especially the thicker aluminum ones, a TIG welder running AC offers a clean, precise weld that, if completed by an experienced welder, can offer a tremendous finished product.

 TIG welders also offer the added benefits of adjusting your heat input with a foot pedal.
 You have complete control of the filler rod as well, so when it comes to having control over the welding process, TIG welding may be the best option.
 Automotive welding, especially for customizing motorcycles and hot rods, has made TIG welding especially popular.

 If you want to find the best TIG welder for the money when working on aluminum, then Miller and Lincoln’s basic TIG welders can get the job done without having to sink a ton of money into a new machine.

 The Lincoln Squarewave 200 TIG/Stick Welder

-Lincoln’s Squarewave 200 is one of the most affordable and effective TIG welders on the market that adds in the flexibility of stick welding.
-Welders love the smooth arc for AC TIG welding on aluminum or working on steel, stainless steel, or chrome-moly on the DC setting.
+Lincoln’s Squarewave 200 is one of the most affordable and effective TIG welders on the market.
+Welders love the smooth arc for AC TIG welding on aluminum or working on steel, stainless, or chrome-moly on the DC setting.
 This machine is on sale at Baker’s Gas and Welding as of this writing for under $1,500.

 When you’re welding aluminum, you’ll enjoy high frequency starts and the flexibility of pulse mode for fasting welding.
 This light machine, weighing in at 46 lbs can swap out 120V or 230V power and comes with a PTA-17 Series 150 Amp Air-cooled TIG Torch with Flexible Head and Ultra-Flex Cable Assembly.